-While it can be hard to see someone being bullied, it’s even harder to be the person being bullied.
+While it can be hard to see someone being bullied in person or online, it’s even harder to be the person being bullied.

 We can all do something help.
 We can all be upstanders.

-An upstander is a person who speaks or acts in support of an individual or cause, particularly someone who intervenes on behalf of a person being attacked or bullied.
+An upstander is a person who speaks or acts in support of an individual or cause, particularly someone who intervenes on behalf of a person being bullied.

 How can you have someone’s back?

 There are lots of ways you can have someone’s back and be an upstander.
-You can:
+If you know someone is being bullied, you can:

 Be a friend to the person being bullied